Chapter 1 : George, August 1998

 A second echo snaked through the class.

 The echo of Fred’s name did not immediately rush through the party; instead, a slow ripple of heads turned towards George, as if they were waiting for him to add to the toast.
-The looks of pity, sympathy, care, concern and curiosity prompted the taste of the alcohol he had just swallowed to rise in the back of his throat.
-Whatever prompted him to come out with Lee this evening, he regretted.
+The looks of pity, sympathy, care, concern and curiosity prompted the taste of the alcohol he had just swallowed to rise back up into his throat.
+Whatever had prompted him to come out with Lee this evening, he immediately regretted.
 A heavy numbness flooded his body.
 He rose to his feet and turned towards the door.
-He needed to be away from this.
+He needed to be away from this and fast.

 “May they have all the peace and happiness, wherever it is they are,” he heard Lee conclude as he made his way towards the door.